opensdmx/rsdmx/README.md

 Please note that following a new submission to CRAN, or eventually a modification of CRAN policies, the package might be temporarily archived, and removed from CRAN.
 In case you notice that the package is not back in few time, please contact me.

 #### on OpenCPU
-``rsdmx```is available on the OpenCPU public cloud server.
+``rsdmx``` is available on the OpenCPU public cloud server.
+The package version corresponds to the ongoing revision (master branch in Github).
 See [https://public.opencpu.org/ocpu/github/opensdmx/rsdmx/](https://public.opencpu.org/ocpu/github/opensdmx/rsdmx/)

 ### Mailing list